anee-helsinki/seeing-verbs/README.md

    Script parameters
 + results-pmi2-top50.tsv
    Results in .tsv format (can be opened in Excel).
 Please note that the Korp version of Oracc has been updated and the links may not return all hits.
++ period-genre-distribution.tsv
+   Distribution of seeing verbs in each period and genre in our dataset
++ period-distribution-matrix.tsv
+   Distribution of seeing verbs in different genres as a matrix representation